Duck: Profile and Information

 Breeding

-Ducks typically have one partner at a time, although the partnership usually lasts for one year.
-The larger populations and more sedentary species tend to have pair-bonds that last for years.
+Ducks typically have one partner at a time, although the partnership usually lasts one year.
+The larger populations and more sedentary species tend to have pair bonds that last for years.

 Mother ducks are caring and protective of their young.
 Still, they may abandon some of their ducklings if they are physically stuck in a place they cannot get out of (such as nesting in an enclosed courtyard) or are not prospering because of genetic defects or sickness caused by starvation, hypothermia, or disease.

-Ducklings can also be orphaned as a result of inconsistent late hatching where some eggs hatch after the mother has left the nest and led her ducklings to the water.
+Ducklings can also be orphaned due to inconsistent late hatching; some eggs hatch after the mother leaves the nest and leads her ducklings to the water.

 Most domestic ducks abandon their eggs and ducklings, and their eggs can be hatched under a broody hen or by artificial means.